How to Get a Divorce in the UK

 Problems tend to arise when documents are completed incorrectly or there is disagreement between the parties involved.

-Your lawyer will complete all the paperwork on your behalf, provide advice and guidance at each of the steps and where necessary handle communication with your spouse and the solicitors on the other side of your case.
+If you appoint Woolley & Co, Solicitors to handle your divorce your lawyer will complete all the paperwork on your behalf, provide advice and guidance at each of the steps and where necessary handle communication with your spouse and the solicitors on the other side of your case.
+This is covered in our fixed price divorce service.

 This step is the request to the court to start a divorce.
 The application contains the details of both parties and the reason for seeking the divorce – which has to be one of the five Grounds for Divorce.